 The Storytelling Class is an excellent film to introduce the series of learner narratives, or to stimulate a discussion on the experiences of learners of refugee background in schools and the power of storytelling and healing.
-The film documents the experiences of the students and teacher who participated in an after-school storytelling project that took place at Gordon Bell High School in Winnipeg's downtown urban centre.
+The film documents the experiences of the students and teacher who participated in an after-school storytelling project that took place at Gordon Bell High School in Winnipeg School Division.
+The school is situated in Winnipeg's downtown urban centre.
 Gordon Bell High School is one of the most diverse schools in the city, with approximately 58 different languages spoken by the student body.
 Many of the students are new Canadians of refugee and waraffected backgrounds from Africa and other various war- or conflict-torn areas of the world.
 There is also a strong First Nations presence in the school as well as students from diverse cultural backgrounds.